 Favero power meters are the lightest power meter pedals available.
 The DUO and the UNO weigh in at 149.5 grams per pedal.
 The DUO-Shi weighs 157 grams in a Shimano PD-R8000 pedal body.
 This is only slightly heavier than a standard road pedal.

-The Assioma DUO measures both legs and also measures left/right leg power.
-This means it can tell you how much power each leg is generating.
+The Assioma DUO and DUO-Shi measure power from both legs as well as independent left/right leg power.
+This means it can tell you how much power each leg is producing individually.
 The Assioma UNO measures left leg power and like all left-side power meters, doubles the left leg value to give you total power.

 Favero power meters use rechargeable lithium-ion batteries.
 Battery life is around the 50-hour mark, which is good for this type of battery.

 Favero power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
-Therefore, they are compatible with just about any bicycle computer.
+Therefore, they are compatible with just about any bike computer.
 You can also use a smart phone or tablet as your head unit.

 Featuring IAV Power Technology, Favero power meters are accurate to within +/- 1.0%.
 This is on par (to slightly better) than the majority of other power meters on the market.

 Like most power meters, the Assioma DUO, DUO-Shi and UNO use an accelerometer to measure cadence.
 This means you don’t have to worry about attaching a magnet to your frame.

 Favero power meters come with a two-year manufacturer’s warranty.